 - Games and downloadable content (DLC)

-You can do this by saving to the cloud via a backup service or by using an external data storage device.
+You can do this by using the cloud to save hard drive storage via a backup service or by using an external data storage device.
 Take time to review what programs you want to keep, and assemble your original discs or data files for reinstallation on your new drive.

 2. Create a recovery disc